 Mound enough soil around the base in September to support the plants.

-The earliest varieties can be harvested from August before frosts arrive but lack a certain sweetness although they are ideal when cooked with spices or curry powder.
+The earliest varieties of Brussels Sprouts can be harvested from August before frosts arrive but lack a certain sweetness although they are ideal when cooked with spices or curry powder.
 It is best to start from the lowest sprouts, when they are tightly closed, firm and the size of a walnut.
 These are snapped off with a sharp downward tug.
 Most other varieties are harvested after the frosts have taken their toll of other plants where they convert starch to sugars.
 At the end of the season the sprout tops can be harvested and eaten.

 ‘Abacus’ AGM: Early to mid season.
 Good crop of dark green, solid, round sprouts with a strong taste.